Kobe Bryant had one of the most iconic final games in NBA history.

 It was a great way to end an amazing career.

-And believe it or not, Gordon Hayward actually played a part in ensuring that Bryant would be guaranteed to get 60 points late in that game.
+And Mike Tirico suggested that Gordon Hayward may have actually played a part in ensuring that Bryant would be guaranteed to get 60 points late in that game.

-As Mike Tirico detailed on a recent episode of The Ringer's Ryen Russilo Podcast, Hayward, then playing for the Jazz, actually made a key move late in the contest that few people remember.
-Hayward intentionally committed a lane violation on Bryant's final free throw just to give him a chance to to get to 60 in case he missed it.
+As Tirico detailed on a recent episode of The Ringer's Ryen Russillo Podcast, Hayward, then playing for the Jazz, committed a lane violation on Bryant's final free throw that Tirico believes was just to give him a chance to to get to 60 in case he missed it.

 And to Tirico, that decision stands out and makes him "a fan of [Hayward's] for life."